 A strong backlink portfolio is like a first-class ticket to the top of Google’s search results.
 But how do you actually acquire quality links?
-Start with these five link building techniques!
+Start with these essential link building techniques!

-Mr. Bill Gates called it way back in 1996 when he wrote “Content is King“.
-To acquire links, start by creating amazing content that people will actually want to link to.
+Mr. Bill Gates called it way back in 1996 when he wrote “Content is King.”
+To acquire links, start by creating fantastic content that people will actually want to link to.

-Now, amazing content comes in a variety of flavors…
+Now, top-tier content comes in a variety of flavors.

 For example, you can create visual assets like diagrams, infographics, and memes, which often work well because they’re super easy for internet users to link to.